 I am currently spending most of my time working on a new electronic circuit placement algorithm which I invented (patents are pending) and which seems to work substantially better than previous placement algorithms.
 This placement algorithm not only yields better placements that previous methods, but is able to simultaneously optimize circuit placement, timing, buffering, and some other synthesis operations.
 The algorithm should help designers produce significantly faster and cheaper integrated circuits (chips) than was possible previously.

-My longer term research interests are NP-completeness and P-space completeness, non-linear optimization by computer, combinatorial optimization by computer, computer-directed optimization of physical systems (these systems have noisy results and simultaneous experiments, so the classical techniques do not work), and computer perception.
+My longer term research interests are NP-completeness and P-space completeness, boolean satisfiability, non-linear optimization by computer, combinatorial optimization by computer, computer-directed optimization of physical systems (these systems have noisy results and simultaneous experiments, so the classical techniques do not work), and computer perception.

 To view my patents, click here.